By Latitude · March 23, 2026

 Purpose-built AI observability tools (Latitude, Langfuse, LangSmith, Braintrust) were designed from the ground up for LLM and agent workflows — session threading, semantic evaluation, human annotation, and eval generation from production data.
 They integrate quickly and their default workflows match AI team practices.
 Embedded enterprise tools (Datadog, New Relic, Honeycomb) bring AI monitoring inside platforms teams already operate, eliminating a new vendor.
 The trade-off: AI-specific capabilities are secondary to the core APM story, and pricing designed for infrastructure monitoring can produce unexpected costs at LLM span volumes.

-Latitude's 30-day free trial and free self-hosted option let you evaluate it with your own production agent data.
-Start your free trial →
+Latitude’s free Starter plan (20K credits/month, unlimited seats) and free MIT-licensed self-hosting let you evaluate it with your own production agent data.
+Start free →